 Pupillage - Covent Garden, London

 Location: Covent Garden, London

-Richmond Chambers LLP is currently accepting applications for 3 immigration pupillages, one commencing in September 2019 and two commencing in September 2020.
+Richmond Chambers LLP is currently accepting applications for two immigration pupillages, one commencing in March/April 2020 and one commencing in September 2020.

 Each pupillage is an employed pupillage, full time and for twelve months.
 During the twelve months each pupil will be allocated to one or more pupil supervisors, but our pupils also have regular opportunities to work for other members of Chambers.